StarRocks/starrocks/docs/table_design/Data_model.md

 "enable_persistent_index" = "true");
 ```

-Example 2: Suppose that you need to analyze user behavior in real time.
-In this example, create a table named `users`, define `user_id` as the primary key, and define the other columns as metric columns.
+Example 2: Suppose that you need to analyze user behavior in real time from dimensions such as users' address and last active time.
+When you create a table, you can define the `user_id` column as the primary key and define the combination of the `address` and `last_active` columns as the sort key.

 ```SQL
 create table users (